The 5 Steps I would Follow if I was starting my Doll Making Business.

 A little intro then.
 When I started making dolls might look a lot like where you are standing right now.
 With no clear idea of this ever becoming my business, with no real knowledge about dollmaking (I do hope you are much farther along than I was when I started) and basically I did everything by the seat of my pants, moved or motivated by requests my then customers started soliciting of me.

-It was an entirely organic way to grow, but it also took nine years.
+It was an entirely organic way to grow, but it also took 11 years as of 2019.

 So, you might not have that many years to see it thrive, and although it won’t be easy and it won’t happen over night, I sure hope that this process helps you turn your dollmaking passion into a business much quicker and with a little less left to luck and serendipitous occurrences, like it happened to me.